fideus-labs/ome-ngff-scientific-ai/README.md

 - "We have 25 minutes together, so let's make them count"
 - Point to each section as you describe it
 - "First, I'll show you WHY OME-NGFF and AI are a perfect match"
-- "Then we'll dive into a REAL tool you can use today - the ngff-zarr MCP server"
+- "While we ARE admittedly only in the beginning stages of SCIENTIFIC AI, we will dive into a REAL tool you can use today - the ngff-zarr MCP server"
-- "Finally, concrete steps YOU can take this week to get started"
+- "Finally, we will look at concrete steps YOU can take NOW to get started"

-Questions to engage:
-- "Does this agenda make sense for where you are in your OME-NGFF journey?"
-- "Anyone here already using AI in their image analysis workflows?"

 Timing: 1 minute - keep it moving!
 -->